What to do if…

 -

-- Use bottled water (or safe stored water) for drinking, brushing teeth, and preparing food.
+- Use bottled water or safe stored water for drinking, brushing teeth, food preparation, and baby formula.

-- Prioritise hand hygiene: use alcohol hand gel if you can’t wash with soap and running water.
+- Use alcohol hand gel if you cannot wash hands with soap and running water.

 -